IMPORTANT SAFETY INFORMATION

-The First and Only FDA-Approved Lisinopril Oral Solution for Pediatric Patients Age 6 Years and Older
+The First and Only FDA-Approved Lisinopril Oral Solution for Adult Patients and Pediatric Patients Age 6 Years and Older

 QBRELIS (lisinopril) is a prescription medicine for the: